 Carters Pond Wildlife Management Area

-Ducks, woodcock, grouse, pheasants and deer attract hunters to the area in October and November.
-DEC releases ring-necked pheasants in the area prior to the hunting season.
+Carters Pond WMA is located in Wildlife Management Unit 5S.
+Ducks, woodcock, grouse, pheasants, and deer attract hunters to the area in October and November, although small game hunting is popular throughout the season.
+DEC releases ring-necked pheasants in the area prior to the youth and regular hunting seasons.
 Muskrats, mink and foxes attract the most interest from trappers.
-Fishing is a major summer family activity at Carters Pond.
-Among the chief game fish species are largemouth bass, chain pickerel, northern pike, bluegill, sunfish and bullhead.
+(View hunting seasons and trapping seasons)

-A shorter trail leads from the parking lot up a very slight grade to a point where it meets a wooden boardwalk with railings.
+A shorter trail leads from the accessible parking area up a very slight grade to a point where it meets a wooden boardwalk with railings.
 The level board walk extends out toward the pond as the surrounding ground slopes fairly steeply down to the water's edge.
 The short board walk ends at a small deck with railings that allows room for a wheelchair to turn around.
 The viewing platform at the end of the boardwalk provides a pleasant bird's eye view of the pond.

 Full listing of DEC's Accessible Recreation Destinations.